by Lin Yangchen

 The sacrificial stamps were bisected diagonally.
 One half was meant for fibre analysis while the other was to be kept as a record.
 Eventually both were repulped but a corner was snipped off each stamp and kept.
 The corners contained printed areas to aid in verification of paper type.
 1, pre-war chalky paper; 2, 1941 striated paper; 3, 1941 rough paper; 4, post-war substitute paper (British Military Administration

 ); 5, post-war chalky paper (Queen Elizabeth II

 for latest possible sample).
 Common values were chosen that were in reasonably good condition without too much fungal deterioration.
 They were all different colours to minimize the chances of a mix-up.
 Repulping follows Donaldson (2009), Barwis (2013) and Katz (2015) with modifications.

 The bisect was torn into small pieces by hand to avoid cutting the fibres.
 Any stamp hinges were removed.
 The author encountered unexpected difficulties trying to push the bits together with his finger: static electricity generated during tearing made the paper fragments come alive, jumping about like uncontrollable grasshoppers.

 The Coconut Reactor

 .
-Double-boiling of postage stamps on a kitchen hot plate.
-Distilled water was purchased from the supermarket.
+Double-boiled coconut essence with distilled water purchased from the supermarket.
 To minimize alteration of the fibres, I decided not to use sodium hydroxide or other repulping chemicals.